scottellis/omap3-pwm/README.md

 Example: servo=1

 *servo_min* - Minimum value for servo pulse in tenths of microseconds.
-Default is 10000 representing 1 ms.
+The default is 10000 representing 1 ms.

 Example: servo_min = 12000

 *servo_max* - Maximum value for servo pulse in tenths of microseconds.
-Default is 20000, representing 2 ms.
+The default is 20000 representing 2 ms.

 Example: servo_max = 18000